xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Jake Hutt with "5 Ways Not to Suck"
+* tip nr.1 = hit the club in the middle of the face, hit the ground in the correct space, control the trace
+* tip nr.2 = figure out how to grip the club with your right hand now
+* tip nr.
+3 = forget about pins location
+* tip nr.
+4 = stay true to yourself
+* tip nr.
+5 = have fun, don't beat yourself up

 # Bob Ford
 * if you cannot putt we will never hear about you

 # Butch Harmon
 * do not teach anybody how to play a golf swing, teach him how to play the game of golf.
 Everybody would like to swing like TW but you do not have his body
-* golf hast to be taught as 2nd level grade, i.e. a pupil in 2nd grade undrstands what you are explaining to him
+* golf hast to be taught as 2nd level grade, i.e. a pupil in 2nd grade understands what you are explaining to him
 * a change takes time, a bad shot is part of the process
 * why is TW so good? because he always wanted to be better